probabl-ai/skore/README.md

 ## Quick start

-For a complete introductory example, see our [basic usage notebook](/notebooks/basic_usage.ipynb) that generated a skore dashboard that was then exported into [this HTML file](https://drive.google.com/file/d/1wPUTWBov6lWVivnbkLyhzUis3aQJsSjV/view?usp=share_link).
+For a complete introductory example, see our [basic usage notebook](/notebooks/basic_usage.ipynb).
+The resulting skore dashboard has been exported to [this HTML file](https://gist.github.com/augustebaum/6b21dbd7f7d5a584fbf2c1956692574e): download it and open it in your browser to visualize it.

 Initialize and use a Store as follows:
 ```python